Skip to main content

 NameRequiredDescriptionDefault

-descriptionNoWhat this node is about
+descriptionNoWhat this memory is about

-domainYesThe domain or project this belongs to (e.g. 'deep-game', 'sedex', 'general')
+domainNoThe domain or project this belongs to (e.g. 'deep-game', 'sedex', 'general').
+Required in single mode; omit when using items.

 tagsNoSpace-separated synonyms and keywords that improve search recall.
 Examples: 'testing gradle kotlin approval'.
 These are searched alongside label, description, and why_matters.
-Populate this with alternative terms an agent might use to find this node later.
+Populate this with alternative terms an agent might use to find this memory later.

 why_mattersNoWhy this is significant - the 'so what'